Quality of Life (QOL) Plan for the NW Area

 A Visioning Summit where neighbors will be encouraged to come and express their ideas is anticipated in the early part of October.
 Work groups will meet on a regular basis in the later part of the year to begin to implement the ideas from the Visioning Summit and then a plan will actually be written in the early part of 2014.
 We will keep you abreast and encourage your participation to make a stronger and healthier neighborhood!

 LaShawnda Crowe Storm

 317-925-4231 ext.
 280

-To support, advocate for and empower individuals, children and families by applying educational, social and economic resources that moves the community towards self-sufficiency.
-Flanner House is a United Way agency.
+To support, advocate for and empower individuals, children and families by applying educational, social and economic resources that move members of the community towards stabilization, and self-sufficiency.

 Flanner House has a rich history with housing development and support.
 (See video on "Housing").

 Over 180 homes were built in the 50's and referred to as the "Flanner House Homes".

 This was the precursor to the model that Habitat For Humanity uses today.

 To this day we are still involved with the acquisition of and development of housing and commercial